Time management for easily-distracted people: How to stay focused and productive

-The truth is – and I readily admit it – I have trouble with focus.
+The truth is – and I readily admit it – I have trouble with focus and avoiding distractions.

 To me, my brain is a little like Dug’s in the movie “Up.”
 As Dug, a dog, is speaking, he is immediately and completely distracted by the thought, sight or sound of squirrels.
 I affectionately call this “squirrel brain.”